 - The Prints and the Potter Gallery at 142 Highland St

-There are literally over three thousand styles of frames available at Framed In Tatnuck.
-It has been crowned the best frame shop near you by Worcester Magazine’s Reader’s Poll nine years running.
+There are literally over three thousand styles of frames available at Framed In Tatnuck which has been crowned the best frame shop in your area by Worcester Magazine’s Reader’s Poll nine years running.

 Have Fun Enjoying The Worcester Art Scene

-Have fun going to the galleries, museums, buying supplies or doing anything that has to do with art in Worcester!
+Have fun going to the galleries, museums, buying supplies, or doing anything that has to do with art in Worcester, Massachusetts!